anselsol/solana-improvement-documents/proposals/0199-dynamic-inflation.md

 The inflation schedule will be implemented on a dynamic curve:

 - the minimum inflation on the curve would be ~1.5%~ 0%
-- the maximum inflation on the curve would be ~8%~ 4.8%
+- the maximum inflation on the curve would be ~8%~ <current Solana curve inflation rate>

 The inflation shall adjust upwards or downwards at the start of each epoch.